RapidAPI/DevRel-Stack-Data/guides/posts/authentication-authorization/post.md

     - authentication
     - authorization
 coverImage: ''
-draft: false
 ---

 <Lead>
 	There are different kinds of APIs that you can use for client-server communication.
 There are REST APIs, GraphQL APIs, gRPC, SOAP APIs.
 Each of these provides various options, and you can implement all kinds of features for your app using them.
 </Lead>

 Authentication and authorization are two different features that often play a crucial role in your application’s security, and you implement them using APIs.
 Let’s take a look at them.